mvolkmann/blog/src/flutter.md

 then hot reloading will only occur if focus is moved to the terminal and the "r" key is pressed.

-## Widgets
+## Basic Widgets

-### Appbar

-This is a Material Design application bar that appears at the top of an app.
-It can contain other widgets such as `TabBar` and `FlexibleSpaceBar`.

-### Column

-This renders a vertical list of child widgets.

-### Container
+### DefaultTextStyle

-This applies positioning and sizing to other widgets.
+This is the style applied to text that doesn't have an explicit style.

 ### ElevatedButton